If a person keeps on truckin’, they press forward despite the difficulties or obstacles that come their way; to be persistent.

 Here is an example sentence:

 - I didn’t get much sleep last night and I have work in an hour.
-Not exactly an ideal start to the day, but I’ll keep on truckin’ despite my lack of energy.
+Definitely not an ideal start to the day, but I’ll keep on truckin’ despite my lack of energy.

 - My cat is older and has a handful of health problems to deal with.
 He’s on two different medications, so hopefully he can keep the ball rolling for years to come.